List of Rebelde Way characters: Laura Arregui

 Laura Arregui is as same as Luna: calm, smart, quiet, and always follow the rules.
 She has excellent grades and is liked by mostly everyone.
 She is portrayed by Mariana Seligmann.
 Her best friends are Marizza and Luján and she cares for her sister Lola.
 At the end, Laura dates Guido.

 Dolores Arregui

 Dolores "Lola" Arregui is Laura's younger sister.
 They later find out that Lola was adopted.
 At the end, she leaves to find her biological mother.
 She tries to be a rebel, like Marizza, to become attractive to Pablo.
 She is portrayed by Lis Moreno.

 Sol Rivarola

 Sol Rivarola is a rich beautiful girl.
 She is portrayed by Inés Palombo.
-When she enters Elite Way School she thinks that is the most beautiful girl.
 She is the leader of Top Group, a group she made with Pilar, Fernanda, and Belén to rule the school and compete Mía's group (with Feli and Vico).
 Her dream is to be a fashion model, which her parents think is not a good career.
 She dates Blas.